-Search highlights and snippets are generated from the following field types.
+Search snippets and highlights are generated from the following field types.

 - Email

 - Text

 - Text Area

 - Text Area (Long)

-- Text Area (Rich)
+• Text Area (Rich)

-Search highlights and snippets are not generated from the following field types.
+Search snippets and highlights are not generated from the following field types.

 - Checkbox

 - Currency

 - Date

 - Date/Time

 - File

 - Formula

 - Lookup Relationship

 - Number

 - Percent

 - Phone

 - Picklist

 - Picklist (Multi-Select)

 - URL

-- SEXCOMPLE: The following SOSL statement returns snippets for articles that match the search term San Francisco.
+- Example: The following SOSL statement returns snippets for articles that match the search term San Francisco.

-The search term is highlighted with tags within the context of the snippet results.
+The matching terms are highlighted with tags within the context of the snippet results.
 Stemmed forms of the term and any synonyms defined are also highlighted.